kjedamzik/flux/docs/SPEC.md

 * `nonNegative` bool
     nonNegative indicates if the derivative is allowed to be negative.
     If a value is encountered which is less than the previous value then it is assumed the previous value should have been a zero.
-* `columns` list strings
+* `columns` []string
-    columns is a list of columns on which to compute the derivative.
-    Defaults to `["_value"]`.
+    columns is a list of columns on which to compute the derivative Defaults to `["_value"]`.
 * `timeColumn` string
     timeColumn is the column name for the time values.